miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v10.9                                                  05.04.2021
+v10.9                                                  09.04.2021
 -----
 +Improved braid icon and four models boundaries, thanks to Norrwin.
 +Made Patty go behind the church and fixed beachhouse money issue.
 +Removed Pisha snack reward and fixed Persuasion for Phil and Stan.
 +Improved Dragon's Breath model and texture, thanks to endthewars.
 +Made books sellable again due to real exploit fix, thanks Norrwin.
++Improved controls options menu and settings text for widescreens.
++Corrected Python errors for Confession turnstile and Sheriff bats.
 Fixed being stuck on warrens gate and added ammo to Society roof.
 Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.
-Improved options menu texts for widescreen and other text issues.

 v10.8                                                  21.03.2021
 -----